myelintek/documentation/user/template.rst

     * Template tags (separated by commas, semicolons, or pipes)

 #) Under the *Template type* section,
-   choose one of the template type and fill in the corresponding fields:
+   choose one of the template types and fill in the corresponding fields:

     #) Lab